Spring planted

 How to Plant:

-• Spacing: Space 80–100 cm (32–40 inches) apart to allow good air circulation and room to mature.
+• Spacing: Space plants 80–100 cm (32–40 inches) apart to allow room for mature growth and good airflow.

 Watering: